dndg/Finder7M/README.md

 ## Usage

-The code below shows a basic example of how to use this library:
+The code below shows an example of how to use this library to read the Import Active Energy from the MID Certified register of a Finder 7M:

 ```cpp
 #include <Finder7M.h>